kestra-io/docs/content/docs/10.configuration-guide/heartbeat.md

 Here are the configuration options for the heartbeat.

-JDBC have a concept of heartbeats that periodically check the health of a worker at the specified `frequency`.
+Deployments based on the [JDBC architecture](../04.architecture/index.md#architecture-with-jdbc-backend) use a concept of heartbeats that periodically check the health of a worker at the specified `frequency`.

 * If the last healthcheck is older than `heartbeat-missed * frequency`, the worker will be marked as unhealthy.
 * If the last healthcheck is older than `heartbeat-missed * frequency * 2`, the worker will be deleted.